Bill of Rights Becomes Law

 James Madison was then tasked with drafting this Bill of Rights, though he initially opposed it.
 Madison crafted these amendments in part based on proposals he received from each state that wished to contribute.
 He rejected proposals calling for structural changes in the government, and kept others which created a series of amendments protecting civil rights such as free speech.
 Madison also drew inspiration from the Magna Carta and Virginia Declaration of Rights.

 Then for over two years, the states voted on the articles.
 New Jersey was the first, ratifying 11 of the articles on November 20, 1789.
 They were followed by Maryland, North Carolina, South Carolina, New Hampshire, Delaware, New York, Pennsylvania, Rhode Island, Vermont, and finally Virginia.
-As the 11th state to ratify some or all of the amendments, Virginia cemented the creation of the Bill of Rights on December 15, 1791.
+As the 11th state to ratify some or all of the amendments, Virginia cemented the creation of the Bill of Rights.
 By the state’s votes, articles three through twelve were passed, and these became the first ten amendments, known collectively as the Bill of Rights.
-(The other two specified a formula for the number of seats in the House of Representatives, and restricted when changes to payment could occur for members of Congress.
-The second of these would later be ratified in 1992 as the 27th Amendment, more than 200 years after it was originally submitted.)
-Secretary of State Thomas Jefferson officially declared the ten accepted amendments as adopted on March 1, 1792.
+Secretary of State Thomas Jefferson officially declared the amendments as adopted on March 1, 1792.

-The rights guaranteed by the amendments are freedom of speech, the press, assembly, religious worship, and to petition for redress of grievances.
-The right to keep and bear arms and restrictions on the quartering of soldiers in peacetime are also included.
-The amendments provide for protection from unreasonable search and seizure, cruel and unusual punishment, self-incrimination, and a guarantee of due process of law and a speedy public trial with an impartial jury.
-In addition, all powers that are not specifically given to the federal government in the Constitution are reserved for the citizenry or states.
-And the listing of specific rights in the Constitution does not mean that other, non-specified rights do not exist.
+The rights guaranteed by the amendments are freedom of speech, of the press, of assembly, of religious worship, to petition, the right to keep and bear arms, and protection from unreasonable search and seizure, cruel and unusual punishment, self-incrimination, and a guarantee of due process of law and a speedy public trial with an impartial jury.
+In addition, all powers that are not specifically given to the Federal Government in the Constitution are reserved for the citizenry or states.